 Turkey enchiladas are a family friendly dinner recipe that’s easy to make, and packed with Mexican flavors.
 I use leftover turkey, but any leftovers will do; cooked chicken, beef and leftover pork work just as well.

 These easy, cheesy turkey enchiladas work equally well with chicken, beef or pork.
-Yay for leftover Thanksgiving turkey though!
+Yay for leftover Thanksgiving, Christmas or Easter turkey though!
 By day three, no one wants to eat anything close to straight turkey.
 Bathed in enchilada sauce and lots of cheese, cheesy turkey enchiladas make the perfect turkey leftovers dish, without any trace of “leftover-ness”.
 (This post was originally published on November 28th, 2014 and has been updated.
 As an Amazon Affiliate, I earn commission on qualifying purchases.)

 I used canned enchilada sauce with a medium spice, and a combination of jack and cheddar cheeses, but you can certainly use a milder or hotter sauce depending on your family’s preference.
 The filling is simple, with just shredded turkey, cheese and a cup of onions.